Why Modeling Beats Rule-Based Segmentation

 Reason No. 1: Variable Selection

 We are surrounded by data, as every move that anyone makes is digitized now.
 When you describe a buyer, you may need to evaluate hundreds, if not thousands, of data points.
-Even if you are just using simple set of demographic data without any behavioral data, we are talking about over 100 variables to consider, just off of the gate.
+Even if you are just using simple set of demographic data without any behavioral data, we are talking about over 100 variables to consider out of the gate.

 Case in point: Do you really believe that the main difference between luxury cruisers and luxury car buyers is “income”?
 Guess what, those buyers are all rich.
 You must dig much deeper than that.

-Users often choose variables that they can easily understand and visualize.
-Unfortunately, the goal of the targeting exercise should be effectiveness of targeting, not easy comprehension by the users.
+Marketers often choose variables that they can easily understand and visualize.
+Unfortunately, the goal of the targeting exercise should be effectiveness of targeting, not easy comprehension by the marketer.

 We often find obscure variables in models.
 They may “seem” obscure, as a human being would never have instinctively picked them.
 But mathematics doesn’t care for our opinions.
 In modeling, variables are picked for their predictive power, nothing else.
 The bonus is that this is exactly how new patterns are discovered.